Retail-Cosmos/ioi-city-mall-sales-file/README.md

 #### Notes about generated sales files
 - The generated files are stored as per your config disk.
 There are two directories inside it: `pending_to_upload` and `uploaded` (These two directories are auto-generated if they don’t exist)
 - The complete log of the generated files gets prepared and stored as per your log channel config.
 An email notification is sent as per your notifications config, if set.
+You may choose to receive only failure notifications also.

 #### Note about Sale Returns